Driving Under The Inlfuence: Know The Facts About Drugs & AlcoholUpdated Dec. 25, 2020

 - Impaired driving prevention

 In this section, we explore the two most widespread and dangerous causes of driver impairment: alcohol and drugs.
-You will learn how these chemical substances effect your body and how this will ultimately impair your ability to drive safely.
+You will learn how these chemical substances affect your body and how this will ultimately impair your ability to drive safely.
 In addition, we discuss the laws relating to driving under the influence of alcohol or drugs, and the likely legal and personal consequences of driving while impaired.

 Alcohol and drug awareness must feature prominently in your driver’s education program, as being a young novice driver, you are more susceptible to the effects of driver impairment than more experienced motorists.
 Moreover, most teenagers and young adults are exposed to alcohol and drug use through their friends and wider social circle at some point.
 Therefore, you may be tempted to try these substances yourself.
 If you understand how drinking alcohol or taking drugs will affect your physical, mental and emotional state, you can protect yourself from: